OCR-D/spec/web_api.md

 5. With the given job ID, it is possible to check the job status by calling:
     * `GET /processor/{executable}/{job-id}` for a single processor, or
     * `GET /workflow/{workflow-id}/{job-id}` for the workflow.
-6. The result can be downloaded by calling the `GET /workspace/{workspace-id}` endpoint with the header `Accept: application/vnd.ocrd+zip`.
-Without that header, only the metadata of the specified workspace is returned.
+6. The result can be downloaded by calling the `GET /workspace/{workspace-id}` endpoint.
+In case users only want metadata of the workspace but not the files, simply set the header to `Accept: application/json`.

 ## Suggested OCR-D System Architecture